Skip to main content

 • Gather financial documents

-Providing comprehensive and accurate information can expedite the application process.
+Providing comprehensive and accurate financial information can expedite the application process.
 Lenders typically want to see the following documents (double-check for accuracy):

 • 3 years business and personal tax returns and financial statements